 Most mortgage advice is aimed at buyers, but sellers have plenty of questions too.
-We asked Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank, to answer some of the mortgage questions posed by sellers.
+We asked Brittney Baldwin, vice president of National Cooperative Bank, to answer some of the mortgage questions posed by sellers.

 1. I want to fix my place up before I sell, but it’s going to be expensive.
 Can I take out a home equity loan to pay for the upgrades?

 “As long as your apartment isn’t currently listed on the market and you have equity in it, you can take a home equity line of credit for renovations to improve it,” says Baldwin of National Cooperative Bank “It’s significantly cheaper than refinancing your entire mortgage.”

 2. I need to come up with a down payment, but my money is tied up in my current apartment.
 Can I refinance my mortgage for more than I owe right now and take out some money for the down payment?
 Or should I get a home equity loan?

 Most lenders, including National Cooperative Bank, won’t refinance your mortgage or issue a home equity loan if your apartment is currently listed for sale.
 If you think you’ll need one of these options for a down payment, be sure to secure financing before you put your apartment up for sale.

 3. Does a mortgage preapproval mean that my buyers will definitely be able to get a mortgage?

 No. “A preapproval just means that your buyer is qualified for the loan subject to the verification of certain items like income and assets,” says Baldwin.
 “The only information that is verified at the preapproval stage is your buyer’s credit report.
 Thus, a preapproval isn’t a guarantee that a buyer qualifies for a loan—only that he or she has good credit.”